aurangzaib-danial/qa-app/README.md

-This is a Q&A web application similar to Stack overflow that I built as one of my portfolio projects.
+This is a Q&A web application similar to Stack Overflow that I built as one of my portfolio projects.

 This application has been built with latest and greatest tools that come with Rails 7.
 The front-end makes use of Rails new approach for building modern web applications i.e Hotwire.